Updated - 03/01/2017 Originally Posted - 07/29/2014

 With more than 90% of consumers researching online before ever contacting a business, positive public business reviews are very important for every small business.

 While it is not feasible for every business to directly contact customers and clients to ask for a review, those businesses who can – Should!
-And more than asking for a review, businesses should send a direct link to the actual review form to make it super simple for customers to review the business on your Google My Business page.Ask customers to review your business online & give them a direct link to make it easy!
+And more than asking for a review, businesses should send a direct link to the actual review form to make it super simple for customers to review the business on your Google My Business page, especially for businesses who serve local customers.Ask customers to review your business online & give them a direct link to make it easy!
 Click To Tweet

 After completing a project at WebWorks of KC, we send a simple thank you follow-up email to clients.
 After thanking new clients, we wrap up the email by a asking for a review on our Google My Business listing.